 Navigational aids in the Marshall Islands are maintained by RMIPA (Republic of the Marshall Islands Port Authority).

 ARLHS numbers are from the ARLHS World List of Lights.
 Admiralty numbers are from volume M of the Admiralty List of Lights & Fog Signals.
 U.S. NGA List numbers are from Publication 111.

 Information available on lost lighthouses:

 Return to the Lighthouse Directory index | Ratings key

 Posted August 24, 2016.
+Checked and revised September 21, 2017.
 Lighthouses: 1.
-Site copyright 2016 Russ Rowlett and the University of North Carolina at Chapel Hill.
+Site copyright 2017 Russ Rowlett and the University of North Carolina at Chapel Hill.